 Fixed Price vs Day Rate: Which Is Better in 2026?

-It’s one of the most debated topics in the trades — should you charge a fixed price for jobs or stick to a day rate?
-The honest answer is that neither is universally better.
+It's one of the most debated questions in the trades — fixed price or day rate?
+The honest answer is neither is universally better.
 What matters is knowing when to use each one and how to protect yourself either way.

 What Is a Day Rate?